 Vanguard is an investment management company that has been around since 1975.
 They are the largest provider of mutual funds and the second largest provider of exchange-traded funds (ETFs).
 They service customers worldwide and have over $8.5 trillion in assets under management.

-They also currently offer some competitive APYs (annual percentage yields) on their brokered CDs (certificates of deposit).
+They also offer competitive APYs (annual percentage yields) on their brokered CDs (certificates of deposit).

 You can purchase new issue CDs and secondary market CDs through Vanguard.
 To see if a brokered CD from Vanguard is right for you, continue reading our review below.

 Vanguard CD Rates + Account Details

 If you’re scanning Vanguard’s CDs online, you can search by the issuer, term length, yield, or quantity.
 A Vanguard broker can also help you choose a CD that fits your investment goals and target date.

 |1 – 3 months||5.35%|